Mikel-Yu/Mikel-Yu/README.md

-- 📚 Studying Artificial Intelligence & Data at Technical University of Denmark (DTU)
+- 📚 Studying B.Sc.
+Artificial Intelligence & Data at Technical University of Denmark (DTU)
+- 🧑🏽‍🔬 Currently working on my first publication.
-- 📫 For inquiries, reach out on LinkedIn
+- 📫 For inquiries, reach out on: s234812@dtu.dk

 <!--
 **Mikel-Yu/Mikel-Yu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.